LIAAD/yake/docs/about.md

 * **Arian Pasquali** is a researcher associated to University of Porto and the Artificial Intelligence and Decision Support Laboratory at INESC TEC - INESC Technology.
 He has MSc in Computer Science by University of Porto with specialization in data mining.

-* **Alípio M. Jorge** is an associate professor at the Department of Computer Science of the Faculty of Science of the U. Porto and the coordinator of LIAAD/INESC TEC - INESC Technology and cid:8DEFB44D-C005-43C9-8B8C-4FB2D7BB0C54@homeScience, the Artificial Intelligence and Decision Support Lab of U. Porto since 2012.
+* **Alípio M. Jorge** is an associate professor at the Department of Computer Science of the Faculty of Science of the U. Porto and the coordinator of LIAAD/INESC TEC - INESC Technology and Science, the Artificial Intelligence and Decision Support Lab of U. Porto since 2012.
 He is PhD in Computer Science by U. Porto.

 * **Célia Nunes** is an Assistant Professor at the Department of Mathematics of the University of Beira Interior (UBI) and member of CMA - Center of Mathematics and Aplications, UBI.
 She is PhD in Mathematics by UBI, MSc. on Applied Mathematics by the University of Évora (UE) and BSc. in Mathematics - Probability and Statistics (UE).